Bottles, spout, sippy and baby cups - there are so many to choose from but how do you know which one is best for your baby?

 It’s easy for little learners to grasp and lift independently, plus it won’t weigh mum or dad down when on the go.

-6. easy to flip lids for easy access of liquids
+6. easy to flip lid for easy to access liquids

 The easy to flip lid ensures older babies can have access to water on their own, building their self-regulation and independence skills.